 - Resourcing for the curriculum needs of the school for identified groups of children

 - Supporting the work of a play therapist

 - Funding extra speech therapy sessions and training

-- Accessing support from 'Relate', an organisation offering therapeutic sessions for individual children
+- Accessing support from 'The Change Project', an organisation offering therapeutic sessions for individual children

 - Running 'Gym Trail' sessions to help children master fine and gross motor skills

 - Supporting costs of school visits and other extended educational experiences